 For calendar year (CY) 2022, in order to be considered a meaningful user and avoid a downward payment adjustment, eligible hospitals and critical access hospitals (CAHs) may use (1) existing 2015 Edition certification criteria, (2) the 2015 Edition Cures Update criteria, or (3) a combination of the two in order to meet the CEHRT definition, as finalized in the CY 2021 PFS final rule (85 FR 84818 through 84828).

-The CEHRT functionality must be in place by the first day of the EHR reporting period and the product must be certified to the 2015 Edition criteria by the last day of the EHR reporting period.
-The eligible hospital or CAH must be using the 2015 Edition functionality for the full EHR reporting period.
+The CEHRT functionality must be in place by the first day of the EHR reporting period and the product must be certified by ONC by the last day of the EHR reporting period.
+The eligible hospital or CAH must be using their selected version’s functionality for the full EHR reporting period.

 As a reminder, ONC’s 21st Century Cures Act Final Rule made several changes to the existing 2015 Edition Health IT Certification Criteria.
 The following changes constitute the 2015 Edition Cures Update:

 - New technical certification criteria to advance interoperability and make it easier for patients to access their own electronic health information on their smartphones.

 - Revised the standards referenced by several existing 2015 Edition certification criteria, including United States Core Data for Interoperability updates.